What is Ransomware?

 3 Ransomware Examples You Should Know

-- CryptoLocker was a ransomware attack that lasted approximately 9 months between September 2013 and May 2014.
+- CryptoLocker – A ransomware attack that lasted approximately 9 months between September 2013 and May 2014.
 CryptoLocker was spread via infected email attachments and would encrypt certain types of files on the victim’s network before demanding a ransom in bitcoin and threatening to permanently delete the encryption key after an arbitrary deadline.

-- WannaCry was a worldwide ransomware attack that took place in May 2017.
+- WannaCry – A worldwide ransomware attack that took place in May 2017.
 WannaCry exploited a vulnerability in the Microsoft Windows OS to encrypt the victim’s data and ransom it back to them in exchange for Bitcoin.
 The attack affected more than 300,000 computers around the world in the 8 hours it was active before a kill switch was discovered and registered.

-- Ryuk is a type of ransomware used by criminal groups, most likely originating in Russia, to target large public organizations running Windows cybersystems.
+- Ryuk – A type of ransomware used by criminal groups, most likely originating in Russia, to target large public organizations running Windows cybersystems.
 Ryuk has been used to successfully target government and public school IT systems in the United States.
 The ransomware encrypts data on target machines, then demands the victim play a bitcoin ransom in exchange for decryption.

 The Business Impact of Ransomware Attacks

 - Operational Downtime – Ransomware attacks can take mission-critical IT systems offline, resulting in operational downtime that costs businesses thousands of dollars or more every hour.
 In the worst cases, a business might have to cease operations for days or weeks while it attempts to recover data.